 How long does it take to launch?

-Once you complete your application, it may take 4-6 weeks to complete due diligence, prepare your campaign and file your Form C. Once you have completed these steps your campaign can "go live".
+It may take 2-4 weeks to complete due diligence and launch a "testing the waters" page to start marketing.
+Plan another 4 weeks prepare the rest of your offering and file your Form C. Once you have completed these steps your campaign can "go live".
 This process can move more quickly based on availability of information and responsiveness to our team.

 How much does it cost?

 Vicinity charges $0 upfront and a standard 8% upon a successful fundraise, which you can factor into the total funds you are looking to raise.
-This covers escrow fees as well as other fees and required background checks.
 In addition, we will:

 - Assist with creating your complete and compliant Form C with the SEC.